Song to Song

-Song to Song is a 2017 American experimental romantic drama film written and directed by Terrence Malick and starring an ensemble cast including Ryan Gosling, Rooney Mara, Michael Fassbender, Natalie Portman, and Cate Blanchett.
+Song to Song is a 2017 American experimental romantic drama film written and directed by Terrence Malick and starring an ensemble cast including Rooney Mara, Ryan Gosling, Michael Fassbender, Natalie Portman, and Cate Blanchett.
+It is about finding love, obsession and betrayal in the Austin, Texas music world.

 After a lengthy post-production period of over three years, the film had its world premiere at South by Southwest on March 10, 2017, and was released in the United States on March 17, 2017, by Broad Green Pictures.
 Critical reception for the film was mixed.